Transition engineering: Emerging Pan-Disciplinary Field

 Recognition of the field of Transition Engineering and Energy Transition Engineering started in 2010 when the Institution of Engineering and Technology (IET) Prestige Lecture in NZ was given by Associate Professor Susan Krumdieck, University of Canterbury.

 In 2014 the engineering text book, "Principles of Sustainable Energy Systems" by Professor Frank Kreith, featured Chapter 13 on Transition Engineering.

 In 2017, Transition Engineering was invited for Chapter 32 the book "Energy Solutions to Combat Global Warming".

 In 2019, a full text on the methodologies and principles of transition engineering was published, "Transition Engineering, Building a Sustainable Future".

 Since 2015, Transition Engineering has been taught at the university level in a range of full courses, workshops, guest lectures and seminars.
-Courses have been held in Grenoble INP, France; Munich University of Applied Sciences, Germany; University of Duisburg-Essen, Germany; Bristol University, UK; at University of Canterbury, New Zealand, and Heriot-Watt University, Scotland.
+Courses have been held in Grenoble INP, France; Munich University of Applied Sciences, Germany; University of Duisburg-Essen, Germany; University of Bristol, UK; at University of Canterbury, New Zealand, and Heriot-Watt University, Scotland.
 In 2020 the first on-line courses were offered continuing professional development for engineers and other professionals.